Draft resolution formally submitted on U.N. nuke ban talks

 NEW YORK, Oct.
 13, Kyodo

-Austria and other non-nuclear nations have formally submitted a draft resolution urging the start of negotiations in 2017 to outlaw nuclear weapons, diplomatic sources said Thursday.
+Austria and other non-nuclear countries have formally introduced a draft resolution urging the start of negotiations in 2017 to outlaw nuclear weapons, diplomatic sources said Thursday.

 The draft, a copy of which was obtained by Kyodo News, was submitted to the First Committee on disarmament and security issues at the U.N.
 General Assembly.

-The draft calls for talks to be held twice next year -- one round from March 27 to 31 and the other from June 15 through July 7 in New York to negotiate a legally binding instrument prohibiting nuclear weapons.
+The draft calls for talks to be held twice next year -- one round from March 27 to 31 and the other from June 15 through July 7 in New York to negotiate a treaty to prohibit nuclear weapons.

 It suggests the negotiations be conducted in line with General Assembly rules, including the principle of majority rule, while pointing to the need for participation by nongovernmental organizations and other members of civil society.

-The United States has made it clear that it objects to any resolution calling for multilateral talks on the matter.
+The United States has made clear its objection to any resolution calling for multilateral talks on the matter.
 Japan, the world's sole atom-bombed country, which is also under the U.S. nuclear umbrella, has yet to state its position.

 The draft of the resolution comes after a U.N. working group on nuclear disarmament in August adopted a report recommending to the General Assembly that negotiations begin in 2017 to make nuclear weapons illegal.